rafal-majewski/nodejs-app-template/README.md

 ```

 This will run the tests and also providing a tabular code coverage report.
-An HTML code coverage report will be also generated in the `coverage` directory.
+An HTML code coverage report will be also generated in the `coverage_report` directory.

 ### Run the linter